chenguo/franca-js/docs/query-facets.md

 ```

 It is also possible to sort by facet value and in ascending order via the ```facet.sort``` subkey.
 When specifying sorting by value, ascending is the default.
 The same values to specify sort direction for query options (1/-1, "asc"/"desc", "ascending"/"descending") can be used here.

+**note**: because of Solr limitations, only descending count and ascending value facet ordering is available

 facet.sort value | sorts by | order
 ---|---|---